My name is Jim Love.

-I’ve been in IT and business for over 30 years.
-I worked my way up, literally from the mail room and I’ve done every job from mail clerk to CEO.
+I’ve been in IT and business for over 40 years instead of 30.
+I still worked my way up, literally from the mail room and I’ve done every job from mail clerk to CEO.

 My twitter account describes me with a line from the Steve Miller song — “I’m a picker, I’m a grinner, I’m a lover and I’m a sinner.”

 Lastly, I’m a blogger…and this is my personal blog.

 I write this blog because believe that we have the potential to achieve the extraordinary.
 This is our potential as humans.
 Bit by bit, for many of us, what is eroded is not the potential — we don’t lose that.
 What we lose is our ability to believe in our potential.
 Instead of looking to the extraordinary, we learn how to “play the game”.
 Without passing judgment I just have to say, that’s not for me.
 I don’t want to play the game.
 I want to change the game.
 And I want to celebrate the people and concepts that are out there changing the game every day.